How to Monitor and Analyze WordPress Hosting Performance

 GTmetrix performance report

-You get a detailed overview report of your test page, showing the Gtmetrix overall grade of the analyzed URL, performant score, structure, LCP, TBT, and CLS scores.
+You get a detailed overview report of your test page, showing the GTmetrix overall grade of the analyzed URL, performance score, structure, LCP, TBT, and CLS scores.

-However, to dig deep into the result and get more insight, scroll the page a bit and check each tab in the navigational menu.
+However, to dig deeper into the result and get more insight, scroll the page a bit and check each tab in the navigational menu.

 GTMetrix performance result summary tab